Bridging Classical and Quantum with SDP initialized warm-starts for QAOA: Quantum and Classical Optimization Algorithms

-The above theorem highlights the fact that increasing $k$ improves performance of BM-MC$_k$; however, for the purposes of this work (and simple mapping to the Bloch sphere), we restrict our attention to rank-2 and rank-3 solutions.
+The above theorem highlights the fact that increasing $k$ improves performance of the BM formulation; however, for the purposes of this work (and simple mapping to the Bloch sphere), we restrict our attention to rank-2 and rank-3 solutions.
 We next discuss our key ideas on bringing in warm starts from classical optimization to quantum algorithms.